 If you love Christmas but are cringing a bit while reading this, it might be because you don’t have the budget to celebrate in the way you would like too.
 Everything around Christmas feels expensive.
 Buying decorations, doing activities with the family, buying presents – it all costs money and it can very quickly add up and leave you looking at the New Year with limitations instead of resolutions.

 But this Christmas season doesn’t need to turn you into a Scrooge.
 There are plenty of ways to have a very Merry Christmas without sacrificing your Happy New Year.
-Here are four ways budget-friendly ways to keep your Christmas jolly without taking out a car title loan.
+Here are four ways budget-friendly ways to keep your Christmas jolly without taking out a car title loan near you.

 While there might be a lot of holiday events that cost a lot of money, generally, there are tons of things to do locally that are free or only a few dollars.
 Check out local events in your area.
 Common ones that are great for kids are events in malls or parades downtown.
 Do your research and see what is available for you and your family!